 Expert pediatricians from Healthychildren.org share there are many factors, both genetic and environmental, that influence each method of height prediction.

 Dr. Roche found that about 70 percent of growth is determined by genetics and gender, so it's no wonder parental height is often a factor in these calculations.
 Will you're wondering "What will my baby look like?", keep in mind growth patterns can also be shared among family members.
 Things like when each parent experienced puberty or growth spurts can help predict when a child will also do so.

-The nutrients a child receives helps his or her body grow and develop in a healthy manner.
+The nutrients a child receives help his or her body grow and develop in a healthy manner.
 Kids who don't get appropriate vitamins and minerals or who are underweight or overweight can experience heights uncharacteristic of their age, family member height, and potential adult height.
 Diet, exercise, and sleep patterns can also impact a child's growth.

 Chronic ingestion of some medications, like prednisone, can contribute to slowing a child's growth.
 Some studies suggest antibiotic use has a growth-promoting effect while others show that medications prescribed to treat ADHD may suppress growth, it doesn't, at least according to href="https://www.webmd.com/add-adhd/childhood-adhd/news/20140902/adhd-medications-wont-stunt-kids-growth-study-finds#:~:text=2, 2014 (HealthDay News),," said study researcher Dr.">a study referred to on WebMD.